 *Space limitations at seminars may impact availability for those teachers late to register.

-- Access to Facing History’s digital and lending library, an extensive collection of resources for classroom use.
+- Access to Facing History’s extensive collection of resources for classroom use.

-- Invitations to attend any professional development workshop during the school year - at no cost! (valued at $125 per workshop)
+- Invitations to attend any professional learning workshop during the school year - at no cost! (valued at $125 per workshop)

-- New York City and New York state teachers are eligible to receive CTLE hours.
-New Jersey teachers are eligible to receive a certificate of attendance for professional development credits.
+- New York teachers are eligible to receive CTLE hours.

 Awarded Schools Commit to the Following

-- Attend an online seminar or course in summer, 2020.
-See below for available summer seminars.
+- Attend an online seminar, summit, or course in summer, 2021.
+See below for proposed themes and dates.

 6 Week Online Courses